 AdaBN~\cite{li2017revisiting} recomputes normalisation statistics on the incoming batch and accumulates an exponential moving average of these statistics across batches.
 LAME~\cite{boudiaf_parameter-free_2022} only refines output probabilities via Laplacian-regularised optimisation; it constructs a $k$-nearest-neighbour affinity matrix in the feature space and iteratively adjusts class probabilities to balance closeness to the model's initial beliefs with consistency among neighbours.
 NEO~\cite{neotta} maintains a running mean of penultimate-layer features and centres each batch by subtracting this mean before classification, correcting for feature-space drift.

 Tent~\cite{wang2021tent}, which introduced the Fully TTA paradigm, minimises the entropy of predictions by updating affine BN parameters.
 ETA~\cite{pmlr-v162-niu22a} extends Tent with two-stage sample filtering: a \textit{reliability} filter excludes high-entropy samples that produce noisy gradients and a \textit{redundancy} filter excludes samples whose softmax probabilities are similar to a moving mean of previously adapted samples' probabilities, avoiding repeated gradient signals.
 While only filtered samples inform updates, PyTorch backpropagates through the index mask and computes gradients for all samples regardless; this explains why ETA's latency does not improve despite filtering.
 SHOT-IM~\cite{pmlr-v119-liang20a} minimises entropy while maximising prediction diversity to prevent class collapse; it updates the entire feature extractor.

-SAR~\cite{niu2023towards} uses sharpness-aware minimisation on entropy for stability; it first perturbs weights in the direction of the entropy gradient and computes an update at the perturbed point, which encourages convergence to flatter minima.
+SAR~\cite{niu2023towards} uses sharpness-aware minimisation on entropy for stability; it first perturbs weights in the direction of the entropy gradient and computes an update at the perturbed point, encouraging convergence to flatter minima.